MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/09-dall-e.md

 ---
 lab:
     title: 'Generate images with AI'
-    description: 'Use an OpenAI a DALL-E model in Azure AI Foundry to generate images.'
+    description: 'Use an image generation model in Azure AI Foundry to generate images.'
 ---

 # Generate images with AI

-In this exercise, you use the OpenAI DALL-E generative AI model to generate images.
+In this exercise, you use an image generation model to generate images.
 You also use the OpenAI Python SDK to create a simple app to generate images based on your prompts.

 > **Note**: This exercise is based on pre-release SDK software, which may be subject to change.
 Where necessary, we've used specific versions of packages; which may not reflect the latest available versions.
 You may experience some unexpected behavior, warnings, or errors.